zxc322/vote_for_menu/README.md

 Only employees can make a vote for a menu.

-Every employee has a field (FK) witch has a id of voted menu or None.
+Every employee has a field (FK) which has a id of voted menu or None.

 Every menu has a votes (IntField).